chaskiq/chaskiq/README.md

-Chaskiq is the 100% open source discussion platform built for the next decade of the Internet.
-Use it as a:
+Chaskiq is a 100% open source conversational marketing platform build as an alternative for Intercom, Drift, and others

 # Chaskiq